dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 **5. What about Rails?**

 That's the point.
 You *don't* need to install Ruby, Rails or Build Tools in your local environment.
-You'll instruct docker to handle that.
+You'll instruct Docker to handle that.

 ## Docker - Up and Running